Final weeks of historic hurricane season bring new storms

 Tropical Storm Eta is parked off the western coast of Cuba, dumping rain.
 When it finally moves again, computer models and human forecasters are befuddled about where it will go and how strong it will be.

-But wait there’s more.
+But wait, there’s more.
 A tropical wave moving across the Atlantic somehow survived the mid-November winds that usually decapitate storms.
 The system now has a 70% chance of becoming the 30th named storm.
-That’s Iota on your already filled scorecard.
+That’s a lot on your already-filled scorecard.
 If it forms, it is heading generally toward the same region of Central America that was hit by Eta.

 Never before have three named storms been twirling at the same time this late in the year, Klotzbach said.
 Hurricane records go back to 1851, but before the satellite era, some storms were likely missed.